VolodyaIAM/snake-game/README.md

 ## Play Online

-You can play the game online at: [GitHub Pages URL will be here]
+You can play the game online at: [https://volodyaiam.github.io/snake-game/](https://volodyaiam.github.io/snake-game/)

 ## Development